Translated by MATCHA_En

 The nearest station is Kawagoe Station (Tobu Tojo line, JR Saikyo line and Yurakucho line).
 From the station it's 6 minutes on foot.
 From Honkawagoe Station (Seibu Shinjuku line), it's a 7-minute walk.

 Address: Saitama, Kawagoe City, Minamitorimachi 19-3

-Kawagoedaishi Kitain temple, which has many buildings designated as important cultural properties by the Japanese government, is the head Tendai sect temple in the Kanto area.
+Kawagoedaishi Kitain Temple, which has many buildings designated as important cultural properties by the Japanese government, is the head Tendai sect temple in the Kanto area.
 Its history dates back some 1,200 years.
-Throughout the year many rites and festivals are held here and perhaps the most famous is the Daruma festival held on January 3rd.
+Throughout the year many rites and festivals are held here and perhaps the most famous is the Daruma festival held on January 3.

 Address: Saitama, Kawagoe city, Kosemba-machi 1-20-1

-Also sometimes called Tsukinomiya-sama, Tsuki Jinja is a shrine loved by all the local people.
-"Tsuki", the name of this shrine, has the same sound as "moon" in Japanese, so the god of the moon joined with its messenger the rabbit, which explains why instead of guardian lion-dogs which are found at most Shinto shrines, there are stone rabbits on watch.
+Also sometimes called Tsukinomiya-sama, Tsuki Jinja is a shrine loved by locals.
+"Tsuki," the name of this shrine, has the same sound as "moon" in Japanese, so the god of the moon joined with its messenger the rabbit, which explains why instead of guardian lion-dogs which are found at most Shinto shrines, there are stone rabbits on watch.